EinYakAmNil/CC-PBSA/README.md

 `otool -L /path/to/dist.exe`

-If the specified path does not exist, but you have the library somewhere else, use `install_name_tool -change /old/path /new/path /path/to/dist.exe`
+If the specified path does not exist, but you have the library somewhere else,
+use:

+`install_name_tool -change /old/path /new/path /path/to/dist.exe`